-Science and technology have brought us to the point where in some respects we are able to play God.
+Science and technology have brought us to the point where in some respects we can play God.
 As the magic of medical science becomes ever more able to overcome the course of nature, do we need to take a closer look at when we simply allow nature to take its course?

 It seems inhuman to suggest that we should do anything other than everything in our power to save or prolong the life of another human being, but since visiting my Grandmother in hospital I’ve found myself questioning the moral dilemma of whether or not keep someone alive when nature may otherwise have already given them their last breath.

-It seems to me that the law, being what it is, cannot adequately address the issue.
-Cases vary depending on circumstances and while it could easily be argued that someone who today wants to commit suicide might be happy to be alive tomorrow, it becomes a much harder question when one looks at those who spend the last days of their lives hooked up to machines that in prolonging their lives, only prolong the serious and unbearable pain that person is in.
+The law, being what it is, appears unwilling or perhaps unable to address the issue.
+Cases vary depending on circumstances and while it could easily be argued that someone who today wants to commit suicide might be happy to be alive tomorrow, it becomes a much harder question when one looks at those who spend the last days of their lives hooked up to machines that in prolonging their lives, only prolong the significant, and in some cases, unbearable pain that person is in.

 The subject becomes even more emotive when infants are the subject of the question.
-Premature babies that in previous times died are now able to live thanks to huge advances in medical technology.
-But while we would all agree that keeping a bay alive is of course the right thing to do, could it not be argued that we have advanced to such an extent that we are now meddling with nature itself?
+Premature babies, that in previous times might have died, are now able to live thanks to huge advances in medical technology.
+But while we would all agree that keeping a baby alive is of course the right thing to do, could it not be argued that we have advanced to such an extent that we are now meddling with nature itself?